This post covers things every DBA, Cloud DBA or Apps DBA must know about Data Guard in Oracle Cloud Infrastructure (OCI).

 Introduction To Data Guard

-Oracle Data Guard enables & ensure high availability, data protection, and disaster recovery for your enterprise database.
+Oracle Data Guard enables & ensures high availability, data protection, and disaster recovery for your enterprise database.

 You Can Configure Two Type of Data Guard based on our requirement

-Normal Data Guard: Normal Data Guard enables you to switch to the Standby Database when your primary database is down due to some outage or natural calamities.
-In normal Data guard, you can still the open the standby database in read-mode but changes not applied while in read only mode.
+2) Normal Data Guard: Normal Data Guard enables you to switch to the Standby Database when your primary database is down due to some outage or natural calamities.
+In normal Data guard, you can still open the standby database in read-mode but changes not applied while in read-only mode.